-- Scope:This specification covers Copper Tube Size (CTS) CPVC manufactured to standard dimensional ratio (SDR)11 for hot and cold domestic water distribution.
-This system is intended for pressure applications where the operating temperature will not exceed 180°F at 100 psi. - Specification: Pipe and fittings shall be manufactured from virgin rigid Chlorinated Poly (Vinyl Chloride) (CPVC) compounds with a Cell Class of 24448 for pipe and 23447 for fittings per ASTM D 1784.
+This specification covers Copper Tube Size (CTS) CPVC manufactured to standard dimensional ratio (SDR) 11 for hot and cold domestic water distribution.
+This system is intended for pressure applications where the operating temperature will not exceed 180° F at 100 psi.

+Pipe shall be manufactured from virgin rigid CPVC (chlorinated polyvinyl chloride) vinyl compounds with a cell class of 24448 as identified in ASTM D 1784.
+Fittings shall be manufactured from virgin rigid CPVC (chlorinated polyvinyl chloride) vinyl compounds with a cell class of 23447 as identified in ASTM D 1784.

 FlowGuard Gold CTS CPVC pipe and fittings shall conform to ASTM D 2846.
 Pipe and fittings shall be manufactured as a system and be the product of one manufacturer.
 All pipe and fittings shall be manufactured in the United States.
-Pipe and fittings shall conform to NSF International Standards 14 and 61.
+Pipe and fittings shall conform to National Sanitation Foundation (NSF) Standards 14 and 61.

-Installation shall comply with latest installation instructions published by Charlotte Pipe and Foundry and shall conform to all applicable plumbing, building and fire code requirements.
-Buried pipe shall be installed in accordance with ASTM F 1668 and ASTM D 2774.
-Solvent weld joints shall be made using CPVC cement conforming to ASTM F 493.
-Yellow one-step cement may be used without primer.
-If a primer is required by applicable plumbing or building codes, then a primer conforming to ASTM F 656 should be used.
-The system shall be protected from chemical agents, fire stopping materials, thread sealant, plasticized vinyl products or other aggressive chemical agents not compatible with CPVC compounds.
-Systems shall be hydrostatically tested after installation.
+Installation shall comply with the latest installation instructions published by Charlotte Pipe and Foundry and shall conform to all applicable plumbing, fire, and building code requirements.
+Buried pipe shall be installed in accordance with ASTM F 1668.
+Solvent cement joints shall be made using CPVC cement conforming to ASTM F 493.
+If a primer is required by local plumbing or building codes, then a primer conforming to ASTM F 656 should be used.
+The system shall be protected from chemical agents, fire-stopping materials, thread sealant, plasticized-vinyl products or other aggressive chemical agents not compatible with CPVC compounds.
+The system shall be hydrostatically tested after installation.
 WARNING!
 Never test with or transport/store compressed air or gas in CPVC pipe or fittings.
+Doing so can result in explosive failures and cause severe injury or death.